 My ever-continuing search for effective spy novelists takes us next to the unimaginatively titled At Risk (2004), the first novel by former MI-5 Director-General Stella Rimington, who brings years of experience in the real intelligence world to this fictional tale of British security service efforts to prevent an imminent terrorist attack.

 Rimington’s writing is crisp and effective, with an authoritative voice, and the book is nicely paced and engrossing, focusing primarily on Liz, but also ricocheting through other points of views, including various bystanders and the terrorists themselves.
 As one might expect in light of the author’s pedigree, there’s an unmistakeable ring of authenticity to the tradecraft and detective guesswork.
 Indeed, there’s more conventional puzzle-solving on display than intelligence service politics — unfortunately, perhaps, as it gives the novel more of a conventional mystery novel feel.
-Rimington introduces some late surprises that help, but also attempts to link her hero with the villain in a profound moment of mutual recognition, but it doesn’t entirely come off.
+Rimington introduces late surprises that help, but also attempts to link her hero with the villain in a profound moment of mutual recognition that doesn’t entirely come off.
 Even so, the milieu is promising, and these complaints feel pretty trivial in light of the book’s well handled mysteries and effortlessly read prose.
 I’ll definitely be adding the author’s other novels to my to-read queue.